appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 # storeValue()

-The storeValue() function stores the data in the browser's local storage in the form of key-value pairs.
-This enables you to later retrieve and use the stored data anywhere within the application.
+The storeValue() function stores the data in the browser's local storage as key-value pairs that represent storage objects and can be later accessed anywhere in the application.

 <VideoEmbed host="youtube" videoId="UUvJn8oWqNs" title="How to use the StoreValue Function" caption="How to use the StoreValue Function"/>